Generators FAQ: Your Questions Answered

 What is an Automatic Standby Generator?

-An Automatic Standby Generator is a back-up electrical system that operates weather you are home or away.
+An Automatic Standby Generator is a back-up electrical system that operates whether you are home or away.
 Within seconds of an outage, it automatically supplies power directly to your home's electrical circuit breaker box.
 After the utility power returns, the generator shuts itself off and waits for the next outage.
 It operates on propane or diesel and sits outside just like a central air conditioning unit.

 What are the Basic Components of a Home Standby Generator?

 A Home Standby Generator system will include a generator and an automatic transfer switch.
 Both are needed for the generator to work.
-The automatic transfer switch determines when to turn on the generator and switches power between utility and generator during a power outage.
+The automatic transfer switch determines when to turn on the generator and switches power between the utility and generator during a power outage.

 Portable generators supply electricity to selected appliances through extension cords.
 They are fueled by gasoline, which can be difficult to obtain, store and transport during a blackout.
 Carbon monoxide is always a concern in the safe use of portable generators as are the weather conditions in which the owner must operate in order to hook up the portable generator to selected appliances.